Retirement Living Redefined: Life in the Time of Luxurious Gifts

 The Gift of Travel

-One of the most luxurious gifts of retirement is being able to travel off season.
-This results in financial savings because I’m not paying high season rates.
+One of the most luxurious gifts of retirement (which I hope to be able to enjoy again) is being able to travel off season.
+This results in financial savings because I don’t have to pay high season rates.
 Because I can be spontaneous, I can take advantage of excellent last minute deals.

 Another favorite time of the year to travel is in September, when children around the world have gone back to school.
-Last year, I went to the Grand Tetons, Yellowstone and Glacier National Parks, and it was a quiet bliss.
+A couple years back, I went to the Grand Tetons, Yellowstone, and Glacier National Parks, and it was a quiet bliss.

 The Gift of Passion

 Let’s get back to my friend Sally.
 She feels not an ounce of guilt for using her days to indulge in everything that brings her pleasure.
 She showed me that pleasure is her job, her goal now.
 She is an avid cook and loves to research recipes, plan her menus, write her shopping lists.

 She makes going to the market an event – talking to the vendors, picking out the best of everything.
 She enjoys her vegetable garden and two herb gardens.
 She trims climbing roses and clips grapes from her vines when the time is right.